microsoft/FastTrack/scripts/Export-YammerNetworkData/README.md

-# Microsoft FastTrack Open Source - Yammer-NetworkDataExport
+# Microsoft FastTrack Open Source - Export-YammerNetworkData

 This sample script calls the Yammer Network Data Export API to export messages and (optionally) files from your Yammer network for the date range specified in the command.